Rhyfros/Silvarounds/README.md

-Yo, I'm BioRokky/Silvaroundss
+Hello, I am BioRokky/Silvaroundss.
-I Like JS and Lua
+I like JavaScript and Lua.
-Currently rough-housing html and falling on my ass every time i try learning it.
+Currently having a tough time learning HTML.
-I Wanna collab making game cheats
+I want to collaborate with others to make cheats for games.
-Discord - sises
+My Discord account is @sises.